scipy/scipy.org/www/scipylib/building/windows.rst

 Additional Resources
 --------------------

-As discussed in the overview, this document is not meant to provide extremely detailed explanations as to how to build NumPy and SciPy on Windows.
-This is largely because there is no one clearly superior way to do so at this point in time, and because the process for building these libraries on Windows is under active development, making it probable that any information will go out of date relatively soon.
+As discussed in the overview, this document is not meant to provide extremely detailed explanations on how to build NumPy and SciPy on Windows.
+This is largely because there is no one clearly superior way to do so at this point in time, and because the process for building these libraries on Windows is under active development, it is probable that any information will go out of date relatively soon.
 If you wish to receive more assistance, please reach out to the NumPy and SciPy mailing lists, which can be found `here <http://www.scipy.org/scipylib/mailing-lists.html>`__.
 There are many developers out there working on this issue right now, and they would certainly be happy to help you out!
-Google is also a good resource, as there are many people out there who use NumPy and SciPy on Windows, so it would not be surprising if your question or problem has been already addressed by someone already online.
+Google is also a good resource, as there are many people out there who use NumPy and SciPy on Windows, so it would not be surprising if your question or problem has already been addressed.